kkiernan/bullhorn/readme.md

 The `addFile` method links a file with a Bullhorn entity.

 **Note**: The file must be on the filesystem already.
-For exapmle, if the user is uploading a file from an HTML form, you must upload that file to your server.
+For example, if the user is uploading a file from an HTML form, you must upload that file to your server.
 You can then pass that filename along to the `addFile` method.

 ```
 $entityId = 294415;